Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 data$cluster <- cl$cluster
 ```

 This isn't always the case.
-R, like Python has thousands of packages.
+R, like Python, it has thousands of packages.
 However, in python there tends to be one _correct_ way to do everything.
 It's the _Pythonic_ way.
 R is the wild west.
 Different algorithms often have different authors who approach writing the code and dealing with objects differently.
 However, developers in R have attempted to solve this problem.

-You an even run python from R using the _reticulate_ [@R-reticulate] package.
+You can even run python from R using the _reticulate_ [@R-reticulate] package.
 Packages such as caret [@R-caret], _mlr3_ [@R-mlr3], and _tidymodels_ [@R-tidymodels] have attempted to create a standard api to many R functions.
 It means that a similar approach can be taken in terms of writing and understanding the code for many functions.
 The trade-off is often speed.
 However, I think it is incredibly useful to take advantage of one of these frameworks.
 They make it much easier to cover all steps of the modeling process.
-R and Python have learned from one another.At the end of the day, pick a tool and get good at it.
+R and Python have learned from one another.
+At the end of the day, pick a tool and get good at it.
 I prefer R, but admire python.
 They both have their place and it really isn't that difficult to switch between the two.

 lets consider the modeling process.
 We'll refer to parts of this process in the subsequent chapter, chapter \@ref(chapter5).
 Modeling data is a process with a few discreet (often iterative) steps.